james-nesbitt/boch/README.md

 2. STEP ONE : BUILD YOUR PROJECT CONTAINER

   Q: Do you have the parent box?
     If you don't then the build will pull it.
-If you want you can build it first with --parent
+If you want you can build it first with $/> manage/control build --build {parent}

   - Play with the contents of manage/_settings.sh if you want
   - Play with the container build configuration (manage/build/container)